heroual/soustech/public/images/README.md

 ## Notes for Designer

-- Ensure all images align with SoussTech's professional, modern brand
+- Ensure all images align with SajiTech's professional, modern brand
 - Focus on showcasing technology integration in residential/commercial spaces
 - Highlight the "invisible" and "aesthetic" aspects of installations
 - Show diversity in client types (residential and commercial)
 - Emphasize security, speed, and smart automation benefits

-To add images from your local folder D:\SoussTech\web site\images, simply copy them to this directory and update the component code accordingly.
+To add images from your local folder D:\SajiTech\web site\images, simply copy them to this directory and update the component code accordingly.